bannon-prft/fragments-portals-refs/README.md

 This app is a practice project from [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

-This app was built before watching the videos on how to complete it
+This app was built before watching the videos on how to complete it, and then some modifications were made after watching the instructor's solution

 ## Things Learned from this project